Some Background

 The military depends on structure and discipline, and this often runs counter to common aftereffects of NDEs.
 Common effects include changed attitudes and beliefs, such as a philosophy of nonviolence, extreme appreciation of nature, high empathy and affection, and different priorities for time management.

-The aftereffects of an NDE aren't always conducive to staying in the military, as NDErs may become altruistic and less rule based.
+The aftereffects of an NDE aren't always conducive to staying in the military, as NDErs may become altruistic and less rule-based.
 The commander of a unit, a West Point graduate with a lot of experience, told me that since his NDE, he was having trouble with command and discipline issues.

 All I really want to do is put my arm around these young soldiers, and say we're going to work it out.
 And I have to tell them that it may not work out for them in the military, so they may need to find another place that will value their change in attitude.

 A US Army study released in 2004 and published in the New England Journal of Medicine reports that for US soldiers returning from Iraq, the total number of combat stress casualties might range from a one-in-five ratio to one in three.
 Of 6,000 returning vets, nearly one out of every five returning from Iraqi combat experienced anxiety, depression, or post-traumatic stress disorder (PTSD).
-The study estimated that 17 percent of soldiers coming home from lraq and Afghanistan are suffering from PTSD, along with anxiety and depression.
+The study estimated that 17 percent of soldiers coming home from Iraq and Afghanistan are suffering from PTSD, along with anxiety and depression.
 By comparison, for Gulf War veterans ten years earlier, PTSD rates hover at nine percent.
-The research was performed at the Walter Reed Army Medical Center, and suggests that the military must continue to fight the stigma attached to mental health.
+The research was performed at the Walter Reed Army Medical Center and suggests that the military must continue to fight the stigma attached to mental health.

 In 2007, the American Psychological Association released the report of a special task force chaired by an active military psychologist and comprised of psychologists working for the military or Veterans Administration.
 Associated Press science writer, Seth Borenstein, in writing about the report, noted that although more than three out of 10 soldiers met the criteria for a "mental disorder," far fewer than half of those in need sought help.

-NDEs are occurring in these circumstances and have been demonstrated by former ABC news anchor Bob Woodruff, who was nearly killed in Iraq when a road-side bomb exploded near the tank he was riding.
+NDEs are occurring in these circumstances and have been demonstrated by former ABC news anchor Bob Woodruff, who was nearly killed in Iraq when a roadside bomb exploded near the tank he was riding.
 As reported by the Associated Press, Woodruff, while answering questions publicly for the first time since his release, told reporters, "When it actually exploded, I don’t remember that.
 But I do remember immediately at that moment that I saw my body floating below me and a kind of whiteness."

 IANDS understands veterans have unique Near-Death Experiences

-• Physical trauma
+- Physical trauma

-• Psychological trauma
+- Psychological trauma

-• Emotional trauma (love, grief, guilt, shame)
+- Emotional trauma (love, grief, guilt, shame)

-• Exceptional near-death experiences
+- Exceptional near-death experiences

-• Afraid of being labeled crazy
+- Afraid of being labeled crazy

-• Not being heard or understood
+- Not being heard or understood

-• No place to turn for help (trust)
+- No place to turn for help (trust)

-• Worried about losing benefits
+- Worried about losing benefits

 IANDS provides

-• Unconditional support
+- Unconditional support

-• Confidentiality (not shared, can be anonymous)
+- Confidentiality (not shared, can be anonymous)

-• Finding the words to express the experience
+- Finding the words to express the experience

-• Assistance in dealing with the aftereffects
+- Assistance in dealing with the aftereffects

-• Safe and secure place to process what occurred (no judgment)
+- Safe and secure place to process what occurred (no judgment)

 We have developed an educational program for the military environment.
 Col. Corcoran will come to your facility and present a lecture and program to give you basic knowledge about identifying and supporting service members who have had Near-Death Experiences (NDE).
 She will provide you with a lecture so you can continue training providers and assist with other resources.
 This would qualify for continuing education credits for all disciplines.
 She will also be available to help these facilities on a continuing basis until they are able to educate their own experts.
 There are many opportunities for research in this field, and we would be happy to assist if you have people interested.